ivaluev/test-phonewords-wp-node/README.md

 npm start
 ```

-project will be started on localhost:20002
+project will be started on localhost:20002 (browser will not open automatically)

 ## Notes